SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

 =============================

 .. warning::
-    Version 2.0 of the :kbd:`SalishSeaCmd` package introduced changes in the run description file structure that are not backward compatible.
+    Versions 2.0 and later of the :kbd:`SalishSeaCmd` package introduced changes in the run description file structure that are not backward compatible.
     Older run description files for NEMO-3.4 runs need to be updated before they can be successfully used with the :command:`salishsea run --nemo3.4` command.
     Please see :ref:`SalishSeaCmdChangesThatBreakBackwardCompatibility` for details.